aws-powertools/powertools-lambda-typescript/docs/utilities/parser.md

 ## Types

-## Schema and Type inference
+### Schema and Type inference
-Zod provides a way to extract the TypeScript type of a schema.
-This is useful when you want to use the parsed data in your handler:
+Zod provides a way to extract the type of schema, so you can use it in your handler:

 === "Types"
     ```typescript hl_lines="19 22 27"
     --8<-- "docs/snippets/parser/types.ts"
     ```

-    1. Use `z.infer` to extract the TypeScript type of the schema
+    1. Use `z.infer` to extract the type of the schema
-    2. Use the type in your handler
+    2. `event` is typed as `Order` object
-    3. TypeScript inferce deeply nested types, here `Order` and `OrderItem` are inferred
+    3. we can infer deeply nested types, here `Order` and `OrderItem` are inferred

-## Compatibility with @types/aws-lambda
+### Compatibility with @types/aws-lambda

-The package `@types/aws-lambda` contains type definitions for aws-lambda.
+The package `@types/aws-lambda` contains type definitions for AWS service event invocations.
-Powertools parser utility also bring lambda event types based on the built-in schema definitions.
+Powertools parser utility also bring AWS Lambda event types based on the built-in schema definitions.
-Both libraries try to provide types for the same events, but they are not compatible with each other yet.
+Both libraries try to provide types for the same event structure, but they might not be compatible with each other yet.
 We are working on a sustainable solution to make them compatible and avoid any breaking changes in the future.

 We recommend to use the types provided by the parser utility.

 ## Error handling
-We don't have any error handling in the utility and propagate any errors from zod, which are thrown as `ZodError`.
+We don't have any error handling in the utility and propagate all errors from zod, which are thrown as `ZodError`.